This article addresses two scenarios:

 ► Related: Mark a reservation as tax exempt

 When you sell a gift certificate, the sale price is ALWAYS equal to the redeemable value unless someone specifically changes it.
-Sale price is the price that the gift certificate was sold for.
+Sale price is the price at which the gift certificate was sold.
 Redeemable value is the dollar amount that can be redeemed.

 ► Related: Setting up Gift Certificate Promotions

-► If you did a special or promotion where for example you add $10 to every $100 a customer spends on a gift certificate, the the "Gift Certificate Promotion" item in the negative to offset the bill would be -10.
+► If you did a special or promotion where for example, you add $10 to every $100 a customer spends on a gift certificate, the "Gift Certificate Promotion" item in the negative to offset the bill would be -10.